National Compensation Survey: Glossary of Employee Benefit Terms

-Life insurance provides a lump-sum payment to a designated beneficiary or beneficiaries of deceased employees.
-Companies may provide a basic amount of life insurance benefits, which may vary with an employee’s age, income, or occupation.
+Life insurance provides a lump-sum payment to a designated beneficiary or beneficiaries of a deceased employee.
+Companies may provide a basic amount of life insurance benefits, which may vary with an employee’s age, income, and occupation.
 Companies also may allow employees to pay for additional amounts of coverage.

 Fixed-multiple-of-earnings benefit plans.
 These plans link the benefit amount to employee earnings, usually rounded to a stated dollar amount.
 This link enables the level of protection to increase automatically as income rises.

 Variable-multiple-of-earnings benefit plans.
 Benefit calculations under these plans use multiples that are based on employee earnings.
 For example, employees earning up to $50,000 per year might receive a benefit equal to their annual earnings, whereas employees earning more than $50,000 per year might receive twice their annual earnings.

 Flat-dollar-amount benefit plans.
 These plans provide a fixed life insurance benefit amount.
 Insurance amounts ranging from $10,000 to $25,000 are common in such plans.

 Variable-dollar-amount benefit plans.
 These plans provide a dollar amount that varies with an employee’s earnings and length of service.